-Includes the Music-In-Print volumes on Sacred Choral, Secular Choral, Classical Vocal, Orchestral, String, Classical Guitar, Woodwind, Organ and Piano Music In Print.
+Music-in-Print Series includes the Music-In-Print volumes on Sacred Choral, Secular Choral, Classical Vocal, Orchestral, String, Classical Guitar, Woodwind, Organ and Piano Music In Print.
 The series also includes a collection entitled Miscellaneous Music In Print which includes Band, Brass, Handbell, Percussion and Harp music.
 Please note that the base volume of String Music In Print (1973) is not available online.

 Naxos Music Library [NML] is the world's largest online classical music library.
 It also includes world music, jazz, film music, nostalgia, classic and contemporary rock content.
 Currently, it offers streaming access to more than 23,990 CDs with more than 341,300 tracks.

 Naxos Music Library now uses Adobe Flash Player.
 If Adobe Flash Player 10 is not installed on your computer, please take a moment to install it.

 ProQuest Newspapers is a single source for coverage of the nation's leading newspapers.
 It includes abstracting, indexing, and comprehensive full text for The Christian Science Monitor, The Los Angeles Times, The New York Times, The Wall Street Journal, and The Washington Post.
 Researchers can find the information they need quickly because of the database's detailed indexing.

 RILM Abstracts of Music Literature is equivalent to the print version of RILM Abstracts of Music Literature.
 A comprehensive music bibliography providing broad yet detailed coverage of music literature.

 Access limited to 1 simultaneous user – please close window when through with session.